BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 MCM 1.19 introduces built-in support for keybinding management, allowing mods to define and register hotkeys with ease.
 This system provides a familiar interface for users to customize keybindings while handling conflicts automatically.

+If you wanted to add a hotkey to your mod without a system like MCM, you'd have to:

+- Store and load the player's chosen key combination (e.g., CTRL + J) somewhere (like a file).
+- Write code to listen for key presses in the game.
+- Every time a key is pressed, check if it matches the player's saved combination, then run your mod's action.
+- Optionally build a UI element where the player can view and set the key combination.
+- Deal with potential conflicts if another mod uses the same combination, and generally a **ton** of other edge cases not considered here.

+This is a lot of work and prone to errors!
+MCM solves this by:

+- Providing a standardized way for your mod to declare it has a keybinding action in its MCM blueprint.
+- Providing a simple way for your mod to register the Lua function (*callback*) that should run when the hotkey is pressed.
+- Handling all the low-level work: loading and saving keybinding preferences, UI creation, listening for input, checking against registered keybindings, detecting conflicts, and calling the correct callback function in your mod.

+Essentially, you define what your hotkey action is and what code runs, and the MCM handles how it's triggered by player input and managed in the UI.

 #### Defining a keybinding

 To define a keybinding, add it as a `keybinding_v2` setting anywhere in your mod's blueprint file.
 Below is an example of transitioning from the old format to the new `keybinding_v2` format: